 Phonics is a strategy for reading that helps children to learn to read quickly and skilfully.
 During these lessons children are taught to recognise the sounds that each letter of the alphabet makes and to identify sounds made by different combinations of letters.
 Children then apply this knowledge to help them decode words in a sentence.
 For example children learn the sounds, not letter names, of the following letters a….n….t.
-They then learn how to blend these sounds to form the word “ant‟.
+They then learn how to blend these sounds to form the word “ant?.
 Each of the sounds that the children learn are called phonemes and there are 44 altogether.

 Phonics at Richard Atkins

-- Lessons are divided into smaller sections consisting of revision, new learning and application of new learning.
+- Lessons are divided into smaller sections consisting of new learning, revision, and application of new learning.